frankdean/trip-server/README.md

 The following sections mostly relate to information around system maintenance and application development.

+### Tile usage monthly cumulative totals for the last year:

+		SELECT year, month, max(count) AS cumulative_total FROM (
+			SELECT time, extract(year from time) AS year, extract(month from time) AS month,
+			extract(day from time) AS day,
+			count FROM tile_metric ORDER BY time DESC) AS q GROUP BY q.year, q.month ORDER BY q.year desc, q.month DESC LIMIT 12;

 ### Deleting expired tiles from the cache

 Count how many tiles are expired: